DSGVO - Between panic and reassurance

 That's why it has Best of HR – Berufebilder.de® so far restrained with tips.
 That's why I do not want to set up the umpteenth Tippliste with DSGVO tips at this point, but especially to point out a few well-made tips and tutorials and give a few tips that I have not read in the context so before.

-Especially nice and interesting is for example the Contributed by Dominik Ley to Gruenderweltwho writes:
+For example, the Contributed by Dominik Ley to Gruenderweltwho writes:

 What to expect from authorities